openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 ABI - Agent-Based Installer.

+BMO - Baremetal Operator

+CEO - Cluster Etcd Operator

+BMC - Baseboard Management Console.
+Used to manage baremetal machines.
+Can modify firmware settings and machine power state.

 ## Summary

-Leverage traditional high-availability concepts and technologies to provide a container management solution suitable that has a minimal footprint but remains resilient to single node-level failures suitable for customers with numerous geographically dispersed locations.
+Leverage traditional high-availability concepts and technologies to provide a container management solution that has a minimal footprint but remains resilient to single node-level failures suitable for customers with numerous geographically dispersed locations.

 ## Motivation